snerpton/Umbraco-Health-Checks/README.md

 See http://humanstxt.org for more information.

+###RobotsTxtExists
-__RobotsTxtExists__: Test if a `robots.txt` file exists in the website root directory.
+Test if a `robots.txt` file exists in the website root directory.
 If the file doesn't exist a skeleton file will be created with the following content:

 ```
 User-agent: *   # match all bots